techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

 ---
 layout: post
-title: "Multiple File/Image Upload with Django 3, Angular 10 and FormData"
+title: "Multiple Image Files Upload with Django 3, Angular 10 and FormData"
 image: "images/content/angular-by-example-httpclient-get.png"
 excerpt: "Throughout this tutorial, we'll see how you can implement multiple file upload in Django 3.
 We'll be using Angular 10 to create a simple interface that allows the user to select multiple files and upload them to the server via POST requests and FormData"
 date: 2020-08-04
 tags : [ python , django , angular, angular-10-httpclient-examples, angular-fullstack-examples, angular-10-formdata-examples, angular-10-tutorials ]
-author: omar
+author: ahmed
 ---

 ![Angular Django FormData](https://www.techiediaries.com/images/angular-django-formdata.png)

-In the [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/) we have seen how to implement file uploading in Django and Angular 10.
-In this tutorial, we'll see how to implement multiple file uploading with [FormData](https://www.techiediaries.com/formdata/).
+In the [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/) we have seen how to implement image file uploading in Django 3 and Angular 10.
+In this tutorial, we'll see how to implement multiple file uploading with [FormData](https://www.techiediaries.com/formdata/) and `HttpClient`.

-It's recommended that you start from the previous tutorial to see detailed steps of how to create a django project, how to install Angular CLI and generate a new Angular 10 project along with services and components as we won't cover those basics in this part.
+> **Note**: It's recommended that you start from the previous tutorial to see detailed steps of how to create a django 3 project, how to install Angular 10 CLI and generate a new Angular 10 project along with services and components as we won't cover these things in this tutorial.

-## Working with Angular 10, Django and FormData
+## Working with Angular 10, Django 3 and FormData

-In this tutorial, we'll see how to use HTML5 [FormData with Angular](https://www.techiediaries.com/angular-formdata/) and Django to upload multiple files from a TypeScript frontend to a Python server.
+In this tutorial, we'll see how to use HTML5 [FormData with Angular](https://www.techiediaries.com/angular-formdata/) and django 3 to upload multiple image files from an Angular 10 frontend to a Python server.

-Let's get started by cloning a django project with single file uploading already implemented.
+Let's get started by cloning a django 3 project with the single file uploading that was already implemented.

-### Cloning Angular 10 Django Upload App
+### Cloning the Angular 10 Upload Frontend

 If you don't want to follow the steps from the previous part, you first need to get the project we've built.
 Open a new terminal and run the following command: